A More Usable Dashboard

 Through the discovery phase it was quite obvious some of the changes that needed to take place.

-- The original dashboard was built for Account Managers.
-Several other departments also used this software, and the dashboard was not applicable.
-Dashboards should be built out for other departments as well.
+- The original dashboard was built for customer sales.
+Carrier sales also used this product, and the dashboard was not applicable to them.

 - Better stats, not that the current ones were bad, but elements such as "Ramp Stats" would increase usability.It would also increase transparency and let users know how they were performing against their expectations.